Butt-Ugly Martians: Merchandise

 There were Scholastic chapter books, a Hasbro toy line and 3 videogames based on the series named Butt Ugly Martians: Zoom or Doom for PlayStation 2 and GameCube, Butt-Ugly Martians: B.K.M.
 Battles for Game Boy Advance, and Butt-Ugly Martians: Martian Boot Camp for PC.

 Broadcast and home media

 Butt-Ugly Martians was sold to ITV on October 2, 2000, for the original television pilot and premiered on CITV on February 19, 2001.

-It also premiered on both Nickelodeon and Nicktoons (until 2003) in the United States.
+Butt-Ugly Martians also premiered on both Nickelodeon and Nicktoons (until 2003) in the United States.
+It continued to air in reruns until June 30, 2005.

+In Canada, the series also aired on Teletoon beginning September 4, 2001 until 2003.

 VHS and DVD

 As part of Universal's broad arrangement for the franchise, Universal Pictures Video obtained worldwide home video rights to the series in October 2001, with the exclusion of two European countries: the UK and Germany, where Just Entertainment (Abbey Home Media post-2002, following Just's bankruptcy) and BMG each held the rights.